Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The White Lion of Mortimer:

-The shield shows a white rose encircled by a golden sun, known heraldically as a ‘white rose en soleil’ which is really a combination of two distinct badges.
-Both of these appear on the Great Seals of Edward IV and Richard III.
-It also was a badge used by George VI, The Queen’s father, when he was Duke of York.
+The shield has a white rose surrounded by a golden sun, known heraldically as a white rose en Soleil, a fusion of two separate emblems appearing on the Great Seals of Edward IV and Richard III.

 2020 - The White Horse of Hanover